fguogufe2/fguogufe2/readme.md

-**Hi, I am a historian who is interested in applying computational methods in historical research.
+**I am a historian who is interested in applying computational methods in historical research.
 My research focuses on state-building and contemporary East Asia.
 I believe computational methods, particularly Machine Learning, will reshape the way of how we approach the past.**